OperatorJack/Vampyr-Vampirism-Expanded/Vampyr/Vampyr - readme.md

 - Vampire Merchants

   - Any vampire that sells potions or ingrediants will now have a small respawning stock of blood serums.
+  - Blood serum price fluctuates based on your relative rank in the faction of the merchant, your thirst, and your blood potency.
+A satiated daywalker will be able to buy blood serums much cheaper than a starving newborn.

 - Blood Serums